How the right turns the cruelty at the border into an AOC punching bag

 — NowThis (@nowthisnews) July 2, 2019

-Rush Limbaugh further set the tone on his radio show.
+Rush Limbaugh, speaking on his radio show in overtly sexist rhetoric, then alleged with no evidence that the “gaggle of hysterical” congresswoman had been lying for the sake of shock value.
 “Between this little AOC, Alexandria Ocasio-Cortez, and this gaggle of hysterical women that she takes down there with her to the border, lying their way through that border visit,” Limbaugh said on Tuesday.
 “After a while, your gig gets old, your schtick no longer shocks and so you have to keep crossing new lines.”

 Never one to avoid such opportunities, White House counselor Kellyanne Conway on Tuesday also accused Ocasio-Cortez of falsifying her account for a “photo-op,” remarks that later drew a tense exchange on Twitter.
 Others have falsely asserted that the freshman lawmaker never even stepped foot inside the detention center.